gmnmedeiros/gmnmedeiros/README.md

 ### Peace be upon you! 👋

+#### 📚 I'm a Computing Master's student @ UFPB.
+I research mostly AI, Smart Cities and things as such.

-#### 📚 I'm pursuing a Data Science Specialist degree at Mackenzie Presbyterian University
+#### 📚 I'm also pursuing a Data Science Specialist degree at Mackenzie Presbyterian University

-#### 💡 I went to Law School at UFPB but fell in love with tech throughout my course.
-Now I'm looking forward to study Distributed Computing on a Master's level at UFPB.
+#### 💡 Fun fact: I went to Law School at UFPB but fell in love with tech throughout my course.

-#### 🌱 I am also a Christian Reformed Theologian.
+#### 🌱 Another fun fact: I am also a Christian Reformed Theologian.
 I expect to grab my Theology Bachelor degree on July 2021.

-#### You can reach me on Instagram @gabrielmdeirs
+#### You can reach me on Instagram @gabrielmdedeiros_n

 #### My LinkedIn profile is /in/gabriel-medeiros-do-nascimento